Nervous about starting cll treatment - CLL Support

 When you have some time, you could add to your bio.
 Maybe mention a little more information about your CLL, and any other health issues which may be relevant.
 Also which country you are in.

 The reason is that when you ask a question or express concerns, quite a few people will look at your bio, and even previous posts, and be able to give much better advice or suggestions.
-For example, in your post you express concern about internal bleeding and cardiac problems but are these existing problems or concerns raised by the list of possible side effects?
+For example, in your post you express concern about internal bleeding and cardiac problems but are these existing problems, or just concerns raised by the list of possible side effects?

 Listen to your haematologist and make sure they are fully aware of other health issues.
 Good luck with whatever treatment is decided.